Zack Grienke gives the Houston Astros another ace — and means Jeff Luhnow's won the trade deadline again.

 Yordan Alvarez's booming bat is creating baseball shock and awe.
 (Photo by F. Carter Smith)

-Gerrit Cole has been on a dominant roll for the Houston Astros.
+Gerrit Cole went on a dominant roll for the Houston Astros.
 (Photo by F. Carter Smith)

 Justin Verlander just keeps getting better with age, like baseball's Tom Brady.
 (Photo by F. Carter Smith)